SoftwareAG/c8y-docs/content/device-sdk/cpp-bundle/build.md

 This is a typical *init.mk* file example.
 In essence, it defines the search path for the required C++ header files, preferred warning levels, search path for the required C++ library files, and the necessary linking flags.

-When you do host compiling many of these settings can obviously be omitted; these are more relevant for cross-compiling, which shall be the prevalent use case for the library.
+When you do host compiling, many of these settings can be omitted; these are more relevant for cross-compiling, which shall be the prevalent use case for the library.
 Later we will explain that the *init.mk* file is also very important for another purpose, i.e., build customization to tailor the library to your needs.

 With the *init.mk* being defined, it's time to define your *makefile*.